FelixOnline/v2/content/articles/2011-10-27-is-democracy-the-best-policy.md

 subtitle: >
   Investigating groups that oppose democracy
 date: "2011-10-27 22:57:30 +0100"

 # Attributes from Felix Online V1
 id: "1619"
 old_path: /politics/1619/is-democracy-the-best-policy
 aliases:
  - /politics/1619/is-democracy-the-best-policy
+imported: true
+comments:
+ - It is not hard to imagine what kind of morallysound decisions AbdurRaheem is thinking ofAs a muslim i mastered the art of reading between such lines b it is indeed very easy to imagine cutting hands of theives and stoning thats what your implying ehbut no it is very difficult to know what in fact he is talking about unless you look deeply into the matterand it is important to note that there is not a single country that exists right now neither Saudi nor Iran who are in fact following the islamic system that is decreed upon muslims I grew up studying sharia and islamic history since i was smallAnd as i live in lebanon a country which had been forced to have a democratic gov with christian presidentI tell you how lebanon has degraded since the fall of islamic ruling dont base ur knowledge on what uve been toldif you sincerely care to know youd consult sources not imaginationAddress Regents park mosque library first floor

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true